raymondkeogh/doggystyle/README.md

 contact button in footer covers the Phone number and email section when screen goes below 578px.
 -set contact details to display:none as the footer was too cluttered.

+Contact button is sitting a few pixels off center to the right.
+-